 New products, new markets and new ways of doing business are all subjects of current industry research and innovation.

 Tyres are above all else a safety-critical vehicle component.
-Intense competition and demanding regulation drive increasing functional and environmental performance.
+Intense competition and increasingly demanding regulation continue to drive extended functional and environmental performance.
 This is enabled by cutting-edge research into material technology and advanced manufacturing methods.

 BTMA members are pursuing the use of recycled, recovered and bio-sourced materials in new tyres without loss of functional performance.
-Several major manufacturers have committed to producing tyres from 100% sustainable raw materials by 2050, several have published ambitious intermediate targets for 2030.
+Many major manufacturers have committed to producing tyres from 100% sustainable raw materials by 2050, several have published ambitious intermediate targets for 2030.

 However, progress is time-consuming.
-Not only must alternative raw materials be developed but the formulation of the tyre itself must be adapted to accommodate their slightly different characteristics.
-Switching to alternative raw materials is not a straight swap.
-Extensive product testing is necessary in order to respect the imperative of maintaining product safety.
+Not only must alternative raw materials be developed but the formulation of the tyre itself must often be adapted to accommodate their slightly different characteristics.
+Switching to alternative raw materials is rarely a straight swap; extensive product testing is necessary in order to respect the imperative of maintaining product safety.
 Product development cycles are typically 4 years for car tyres and 7 years for truck tyres.

-BTMA members have already developed alternative sources of natural rubber to relieve pressure on supplies from rainforest plantations and have launched pilot plants to produce synthetic rubber from biomass.
-Tyre manufacturers are now using soy bean-based extender oils and silica produced from rice husks, and will soon be using textile reinforcement derived from recycled plastic bottles made from PET.
+BTMA members have developed alternative plant-based sources of natural rubber to relieve pressure on supplies from rainforest plantations and have launched pilot plants to produce synthetic rubber from biomass.
+Tyre manufacturers are already using soy bean-based extender oils and silica produced from rice husks, and will soon be using textile reinforcement derived from recycled plastic bottles made from PET.

 For our position about sustainable raw materials, click here.

 For the tyre industry’s roadmap to United Nations Sustainable Development Goals, click here.

 Tyre neglect is widespread: 17% of MOT test failures are tyre-related.
 Improved tyre stewardship would bring significant improvement to both the environmental impact of mobility and road safety.